-In 2018 we’ll also have more activities, from using SMART for anti-poaching patrols, to earning a tree-climbing certificate.
-Not to mention learning GIS skills!
+In 2018 we’ll have even more activities, from using SMART for anti-poaching patrols, to earning a tree-climbing certificate.
+Not to mention learning GIS skills (geographic information system).

 There are over 70 limestone caves in the Merapoh region.
-The actual caves that you visit will depend on weather, group size and group ability.
-The caves are fantastic – some even have rivers and waterfalls inside.
-The presence of limestone formations creates the most fantastic scenery.
-These caves are home to various animals including thousands of swiflets that group together at sunset and can be seen flying around a nearby town called Gua Musang.
+The caves are fantastic – some even have rivers and waterfalls inside creating the most fantastic scenery.
+These caves are home to various animals including thousands of swiflets that group together at sunset and can be seen flying around Gua Musang, a nearby town.
 The Batek people have used these caves for centuries, as can be seen by the many cave drawings that can be found inside.

 The Local ‘Orang Asli’ (Malay for ‘original people’) are from the Batek tribe.
-They speak Batek and most of them still live part of their lives in the rainforest.
-The Batek people are one of the Negrito tribes and have similarities to people from the Andaman Islands, the Philippines, Indonesia and New Guinea.
-They are true nomads and are classified by some anthropologist as pygmies due to their short stature.
-The children don’t go to the local government school.
+They speak their own language – Batek, and most of them still live part of their lives in the rainforest.
+The Batek people are true nomads and are even classified by some anthropologist as pygmies due to their short stature.

 Activities in your Free Time